Napoleon Bonaparte

 The Napoleonic Code: Legal Architect

 Napoleon was not just a destroyer; he was a builder.
-His intellect extended into statecraft and sociology.
+His intellect extended into statecraft and law.

 - System Building: The Code Napoléon replaced a patchwork of feudal laws with a unified legal system that prioritized meritocracy over birthright.
-Drafting this required Logical-Mathematical Intelligence applied to sociology—creating a structured, logical set of rules for a chaotic society.
+Drafting this required Logical-Mathematical Intelligence applied to sociology — creating a structured, internally consistent set of rules for a chaotic society.

 - Meritocracy: He was one of the first leaders to institutionalize intelligence.
 He promoted generals based on ability, not lineage.
 This “career open to talents” philosophy maximized the collective IQ of his organization, allowing the French army to outthink and outmaneuver the rigid, aristocratic armies of his enemies.